HOME

 Introduction

 The chronic shortage of social and affordable housing in Ireland’s major population centers, particularly in Dublin and Belfast and to a lesser extent in Cork and Galway, is caused by a growing population and the influx of workers and college students, all vying for affordable accommodation.
-The problem is exacerbated by the governments’ Dublin centric mindsets that continues to allow the concentration of economic growth in these population centers to outpace available resources.
+The problem is exacerbated by the governments’ Dublin centric mindsets that continues to allow the concentration of economic growth to outpace available resources in these population centers.
 In order to mitigate that problem, economic development centers must be established throughout the country close to smaller cities and towns.
 Such an approach would ease the need for more and more housing in the major population centers and at the same time reinvigorate smaller cities and towns.

 For someone looking in on Dublin today may ask, what has changed?
 The answer would be --- for the city landscape a lot, for the political landscape very little.
 Dublin still gets first dibs at everything that happens in Ireland.
 The Dublin centric mindset that once helped Dublin is now the cause of its decline as a desirable place to live and work.
 That same city mindset is also stymieing progress in other sectors of the economy including healthcare, urban and rural development and agriculture.